 This time with the backdrop of a mountain which looked pretty darn cool.

-If you head to Lofoten, then check those locations out…
+If you head to the Lofoten Islands, then check those locations out…

 Give yourself at least 5 days and the chances are you’re going to get a clear night on one of those days.